top of page

 What We Do

-• Protective Gear: Provide modern concussion-reducing protective gear to student-athletes in underserved communities — including helmets, mouthguards and other safety equipment.
-These life-saving tools are funded entirely through donations.
+• Athlete Safety Initiative: Working to provide modern concussion-reducing protective gear to student-athletes in underserved communities, including helmets, mouthguards and other safety equipment.
+These resources help ensure that every athlete has access to the protection they deserve.

 🎤 Want to bring this message to your school or event?